Hsein1bourgi/Hsein1bourgi/README.md

 #  Hello there , :wave:
 ##  About me
-I am **Hussein** , a Student of Computer and Communication Enginnering at the Lebanse University
+I am **Hussein** , a Student of Computer and Communication Enginnering at the Lebanese University

    :email: <a>Contact me</a>